 Building Inspections & Permits

-When applying for a swimming pool permit, please download and read our Swimming Pool Requirements document.
-Once work has begun, you must fill out and complete the Certification of House-Pool Protection Device Installation included at the end of the document before scheduling the Belly Steel & Bond Inspection.
+When applying for a swimming pool permit, please download and read our Swimming Pool Requirements (PDF) document.
+Once work has begun, you must fill out and complete the Certification of House-Pool Protection Device Installation included at the end of the document before scheduling the Belly Steel and Bond Inspection.

 - A floor plan of the proposed construction including construction details.

-- A engineered signed/stamped foundation plan, including details.
+- An engineered signed/stamped foundation plan, including details.

 - Elevation of all four views of the proposed building.

 - All contractors are required to be registered with the City before the building permit will be issued.
-Registration fee of fifty (50.00) dollars, copy of Driver License, and Insurance must be submitted with the Contractor application.
-(Plumbers are not required to pay registration fee.)
+Registration fee of $50, copy of Driver License, and Insurance must be submitted with the Contractor application.
+(Plumbers are not required to pay the registration fee.)

-- Site plan must include the following information.
+- The site plan must also include the following information:

-- The location of proposed construction on the property.
+- The location of the proposed construction on the property.